borriellogiuann/NCX/README.md

 - **Country List:** Browse through an extensive list of countries from all over the globe.

 - **Country Details:** Click on any country to view detailed information including its capital, population, area, language, currency, and more.

+- **Random Flag Generator:** Visit "Random Flag" section to generate random flags and its country name.

 ## Technologies Used